pimcore/customer-data-framework/doc/22_ActionTrigger.md

   [Personalization](30_Personalization.md) chapter.
 - [Targeting] Check Weight of Assigned Target Group: Checks weight of assigned target group that issued the trigger.
   For more details see [Personalization](30_Personalization.md) chapter.
+- Customer Field: Only apply rule for customer with specific value in given field.

 The Conditions can be combined with AND, OR, AND NOT and brackets.